PHPCSStandards/PHPCSStandards.github.io/wiki/Home.md

-PHP_CodeSniffer is a PHP5 script that tokenises and "sniffs" PHP, JavaScript and CSS files to detect violations of a defined coding standard.
-It is an essential development tool that ensures your code remains clean and consistent.
-It can also help prevent some common semantic errors made by developers.
+PHP_CodeSniffer is a set of two PHP scripts; the main phpcs script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard violations.
+PHP_CodeSniffer is an essential development tool that ensures your code remains clean and consistent.

 A coding standard in PHP_CodeSniffer is a collection of sniff files.
 Each sniff file checks one part of the coding standard only.
 Multiple coding standards can be used within PHP_CodeSniffer so that the one installation can be used across multiple projects.
 The default coding standard used by PHP_CodeSniffer is the PEAR coding standard.